Main Organisers

 CARDIMED aims to enhance Climate Resilience in the Mediterranean by mainstreaming Nature-based Solutions in systemic transformation.
 The project, a part of the EU mission on Adaptation to Climate Change, will demonstrate 47 different types of Nature-based Solutions through 83 interventions across 10 regions and 20 locations.
 Participating communities will establish the CARDIMED Resilience Alliance, which will function as the vehicle for expanding the network via upscaling the existing sites and adding new ones.
 The project expects to have 28 regions and 70 communities in the network by 2030, create 8000 jobs in the NBS sector, and mobilize over 450 M€ in climate investment.

 LOCALISED is a four-year H2020-funded research project that aims to bridge the information and practice gap between national decarbonisation plans and local needs for both planning and implementing ambitious mitigation and adaptation action.
 To achieve this goal, the project is developing tailored regional data on energy and climate impacts – as well as co-designed tools and services for local and regional policy makers, administrations, businesses, and citizens.
-The tool for cities will enable its end-users to generate optimized measure sets and to discuss and find their right local pathway to net-zero.
+The tool for cities and regions will enable its end-users to generate optimized measure sets and to discuss and find their right local pathway to net-zero.
 The LOCALISED project contributes to the European Green Deal's goal of a fair and equitable reduction of net greenhouse gas emissions by at least 55% by 2030 (compared to 1990 levels), leaving no one behind.

 RescueME represents an innovative data-driven, community-based, heritage-centric actionable landscape approach to resilience enhancement can protect our cultural heritage and landscapes while supporting the transition toward a green society and economy that sustains resilient, cohesive, nature-connected communities.